AbuAbir/NFL_test_node/README.md

 NFL_test_node

-This project is built with very basic front end design (HTML, CSS).
-In the backend, node.js is used with express.js and mongodb
+The front end of the  project is built with (HTML, CSS).
+In the backend, Node.js is used with Express.js and Mongodb (NoSQL).
-(NoSQL).
 This class project helped to understand the basic workflow of JavaScript backend with NoSQL database.